Projects

 Appalachian Trail Corridor in Norwich with connecting trails

-Norwich Trails is working in cooperation with the US Forest Service, Appalachian Trail Conservancy, the Green Mountain Club, and the Upper Valley Mountain Biking Association towards the designation of authorized trails within Appalachian Trail Corridor in Norwich and in specifying connections with trails outside the corridor.
+Norwich Trails is worked in cooperation with the US Forest Service, Appalachian Trail Conservancy, the Green Mountain Club, and the Upper Valley Mountain Biking Association towards the designation of authorized trails within Appalachian Trail Corridor in Norwich and in specifying connections with trails outside the corridor.